vsrinivas/fuchsia/bin/netconnector/README.md

 unknown device.
 In our current work, ledger is used to establish the device and service names.

-mx:channel provides a full-duplex message transport that can carry binary data and handles.
+zx:channel provides a full-duplex message transport that can carry binary data and handles.
 The channel forwarding implemented by NetConnector allows data only; no handles are permitted in messages.
 I’ve experimented with support for channel handles, which is doable and potentially useful.